nationalarchives/engineering-handbook/docs/technology/css.md

 1. **Approach**
     1. CSS MUST be treated as a [progressive enhancement](../../ways-of-working/service-standard/#progressive-enhancement/)
+    1. CSS MUST be served as a static file and MUST NOT be compiled at runtime
+    1. Compiled CSS MUST NOT contain a source file map in the `.css` file itself
+    1. Compiled CSS SHOULD contain a link to a separate source file (`.map.css`)
 1. **Style/linting**
     1. CSS SHOULD adhere to the [BEM methodology](#bem)
     1. CSS MUST be styled with [Prettier](https://prettier.io/)